Score specification reference

 • httpGet: performs an HTTP Get on a specified path and port.

-• path: specifies a path for the HTTP Get method.
+• path: the path to access on the HTTP server.

-• httpHeaders: headers to set in the request.
-Allows repeated headers.
+• httpHeaders: additional HTTP headers to send with the request.

-readinessProbe: indicates if the container is ready to respond to requests.
+readinessProbe: the readiness probe for the container.
 This has the same format as livenessProbe.

 Container example